marvin-neumann/ansible-chrome-headless/README.md

 This playbook will download and install the latest versions of ChromeDriver and Google Chrome browser.

-This is all you need to run Chrome in headless mode for testing.
+This is all you need to run Chrome in headless mode for acceptance testing.

-## Acceptance testing with chrome headless
+## Codeception Acceptance testing with Chrome headless
 1. Configure `acceptance.suite.yml`

         WebDriver: